NSO Handbook

 With the Hoosier Experience program, you’ll build your own journey and make your college experience everything you want it to be.
 You’ll have the opportunity to meet other Hoosiers, find exciting new activities and interests, and learn all about IU Bloomington.

-You will have the opportunity to explore, engage, and reflect with events and activities that will challenge you and teach you something new about:
+You will also be able to explore, engage, and reflect with events and activities that will challenge you and teach you something new about:

 • Academics & Careers